The Quebec City mosque attack: What we know so far

-- Six people are dead after a mass shooting at a mosque in Quebec City’s Sainte-Foy neighbourhood.
+- Six people are dead after a mass shooting at a mosque in Quebec City’s Sainte-Foy neighbourhood on Sunday night.

-- The six victims were parents, civil servants, academics; six men who had left their countries of origin seeking better lives in Quebec.
+- The victims were parents, civil servants, academics: men who had left their countries of origin seeking better lives in Quebec.

 - The suspect is Alexandre Bissonnette, a 27-year-old student at Laval University.
 Mr. Bissonnette faces six counts of first-degree murder.
 He was known in the city’s activist circles as a right-wing troll who frequently took anti-foreigner and anti-feminist positions and stood up for U.S. President Donald Trump.